 By Jeff Blakley

 At the turn of the 20th century, Florida City (originally known as Detroit) was marketed by its developer, the Miami Land & Development Company, as a planned agricultural community.
-While Homestead, to the north, had its roots in 160 acre quarter-sections of land homesteaded by individual settlers, Detroit had its roots in a marketing scheme promoted by the Tatum brothers, a prominent group of developers that had been active in Miami since the end of the 19th century.
+While Homestead, to the north, had its roots in 160 acre quarter-sections of land homesteaded by individual settlers, Detroit had its roots in a marketing scheme promoted by the Tatum brothers, a prominent group of developers that had been active in Miami since 1902.
 The land that became Detroit was classified as “overflow” land by the Federal government and was given to the State of Florida.
 The State gave the land to the F.E.C.
 Railway Co. and the Miami Land & Development Co. purchased it from the Model Land Company, the real estate holding entity of the F.E.C.
 Railway.
 This land was not eligible to be homesteaded.

 Adam G. Adams 1 wrote that the Tatum brothers (Judson H., Bethel B., Johnson R. and Smiley M.), who owned the Miami Land & Development Company, subdivided 35 sections (22,400 acres) of land “in South Dade from Biscayne to Florida City … $200,000,000 worth of this property was sold by contract.
 Few of the contracts were fulfilled.”
 The land actually amounted to 37.5 sections – the plat is available from the Miami-Dade County Clerk of Courts website.
 The property extended from Krome Avenue east to Biscayne Bay and from what is now Campbell Drive (S.W.
 312 St.) east of Homestead south to S.W.
 376 St., which is labeled Missouri St. on the plat but is not drivable.
-A portion of the property, amounting to five sections, lay south of Missouri and straddles what is now U.S. 1 but was then the railroad when the plat was recorded, on March 24, 1916.
+A portion of the property, amounting to five sections, lay south of Missouri and straddles what is now U.S. 1 but was then the route of the Florida East Coast Railway when the plat was recorded, on March 24, 1916.

 Even though the company invested large sums of money in the project and used innovative marketing tactics, the company was not able to sell enough land, as Adam G. Adams wrote in his article, and the Miami Land & Development Company failed in the late 1920s, a victim of the collapse of the South Florida real estate boom of that time.